dmx-systems/dmx-linqa/README.md

 The detail steps are very similar to what you did already when creating the Linqa administrator account.
 For creating workspaces go to the "Workspaces" page, for creating user accounts go to the "Users" page.

 For every user account you create Linqa will send the Welcome mail to the respective email address.
-When you create an user account you can choose the (assumed) preferred language of that user.
-Both, the Welcome mail and the initial Linqa UI for that user will appear in that language then.
+While creating an user account you can choose the (assumed) preferred language for that user.
+Both, the Welcome mail and the initial Linqa UI for that user will be in that language then.

 <img src="docs/admin-user-memberships.png" align="right">